-So you've decided to tackle some basic maintenance jobs on your car but where do you actually carry out the work?
+So you've decided to tackle some basic maintenance jobs on your car but where is the best place to carry out the work?

-If you're lucky enough to have a garage then that's the obvious place.
-No matter what you are working on, always make sure you have your phone to hand in case of emergency - if your hand or foot gets trapped somewhere, you'll want to be able to call for help.
+If you're lucky enough to have a garage, then that's the obvious place.
+No matter what you are working on, always make sure you have your phone handy in case of emergency - if your hand or foot gets trapped somewhere, you'll want to be able to call for help.
 Be cautious when dealing with flammable liquids or gasses, and have plenty of ventilation if you are using chemicals or running the engine.

-One other option if you don't want to be lying on cold tarmac is to seek out the services of a 'ramp for hire' company.
+One other option if you don't want to be lying on cold pavement is to seek out the services of a rental garage.
 They're becoming increasingly popular and are springing up around the country.
 They can easily be Googled to see if there's one in your area, or see if your city is listed here, or on Garagetime.

-They allow you to hire a ramp (a two or four-post lift that safely elevates the car) for an hourly rate.
+They allow you to rent a garage and often a professional quality lift for an hourly or daily rate.
 Many also rent out a selection of useful tools too.

-Be aware that as you're charged for the time you spend there it can end up being quite costly if you need to work on the car over the course of several days.
+Be aware that since you're charged for all the time you spend there, it can end up being quite costly if you need to work on the car over the course of several days.

 But using a lift makes working under the car much quicker, not to mention safer, so most jobs are worth it.
 And if you don't have a garage or even a driveway, they can be a life saver.